deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

   1           // smooth or not; use the default
   0.1         // smearing_sigma; use the default
   100          // energy cutoff for spherical bessel functions(Ry)
-  5           // cutoff of wavefunctions(a.u.)
+  5           // cutoff of wavefunctions(a.u.); 5-6 Bohr is recommended
   1.0e-12     // tolerence; use the default
   </SPHERICAL_BESSEL>